roboflow/rf100-vl/README.md

 export ROBOFLOW_API_KEY=YOUR_KEY
 ```

 Several helper functions are available to download RF100-VL and its subsets.
-These are split up into two categories: functions that retrieve the names of projects (that start with `get_`), and data downloaders (that start with `download_`).
+These are split up into two categories: functions that retrieve Dataset objects with the name of each project and its category. (that start with `get_`), and data downloaders (that start with `download_`).

 | Data Loader Name               | Dataset Name           |
 |--------------------------------|------------------------|